kweronek/k3d/README.md

 k3d node list/start/stop/create/delete
 ```

 The K8S-CLI `kubectl` also has a help function (just type `kubectl`).
-Most useful command are:
+Most useful commands are:
 ```
 kubectl cluster-info
 kubectl get nodes
 kubectl get pods --all-namespaces
 kubectl get deployments --all-namespaces
 ```
-Thees are used in the script `launchK3SCluster` as an example.
+These are used in the script `launchK3SCluster` as an example.

 ## Explanation